-For pest control see section ICH Q7 4.72 definition of Rejection see ICH Q7 14.10
+For pest control see section 4.7.

+Definition of Rejection see ICH Q7 14.10.

 OOS material with ongoing investigation and/or waiting for final disposition decision (for example reprocess/rework or destruction) should be quarantined

 Materials that are identified for destruction should be stored in a separated restricted area to prevent un-intendant use of the material.